 John M. Douglass, III, MA., LPC

-John joined APAC as Family Counselor in June 2010 with his first day being Camp APAC.
+John joined APAC as Family Counselor in June 2010 with his first day taking place during Camp APAC!
 Prior to joining APAC John was a counselor with Impact Family Counseling and United Methodist Pastoral Care and Counseling.
-He started a Counseling and Family program at Vestavia Hills United Methodist Church after serving 12 years as Youth Director for 6th—12th grades.
+He began a Counseling and Family program at Vestavia Hills United Methodist Church after serving 12 years as Youth Director for 6th—12th grades.
 John graduated from the University of Alabama with a Bachelor of Arts and received his Master of Arts in Agency Counseling from the University of Alabama in Birmingham.
-He did 2 years of post graduate work in Pastoral Marriage and Family Therapy.
+He completed two years of post-graduate work in Pastoral Marriage and Family Therapy.
 John is a Licensed Practicing Counselor with the state of Alabama.
 He is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 John grew up in Birmingham.
 John is a member of the University of Montevallo Counseling Program Advisory Council.
-His community activities include, Past Leadership Vestavia Hills Board of Directors, Vestavia Hills Board of Education Strategic Planning Team, Past League Director for Vestavia Hills Youth Baseball and currently serves as a Youth Sunday School teacher at Vestavia Hill United Methodist Church.
-He and his wife have been married for 20 years and they have 2 sons.
-John enjoys spending time with his family, attending son’s sporting events, traveling, wildlife management, and being a part of a barbecue club.
+His community activities include: Past Leadership Vestavia Hills Board of Directors, Vestavia Hills Board of Education Strategic Planning Team, Past League Director for Vestavia Hills Youth Baseball, and currently serves as a Youth Sunday School teacher at Vestavia Hills United Methodist Church.
+He and his wife have 2 sons.
+John enjoys spending time with his family, attending his son’s sporting events, traveling, wildlife management, and being part of a barbecue club.